canonical/k8s-snap/docs/src/snap/howto/storage/cloud.md

 # How to use cloud storage

-{{product}} offers a local-storage option to quickly set up and run a cluster, especially for single-node support.
-This guide walks you through enabling and configuring this feature.
+{{product}} simplifies the process of integrating and managing cloud storage solutions like Amazon EBS.
+This guide provides steps to configure IAM policies, deploy the cloud controller manager, and set up the necessary drivers for you to take advantage of cloud storage solutions in the context of Kubernetes.

 ## What you'll need